 The next attraction on the list was Laguna Colorada.
 We were all in awe as we pulled up to the lake.
 The water was a vibrant red with blue and white streaks running through it.
 Hundreds of flamingos went about their business as wind whipped across the water.

 Our guide gave us some time at the lake before we moved on.
 The sun dropped lower in the sky.
 We were all tired from the day’s adventure, so we dozed off in the car waking up at our next stop: Sol de Mañana.
 The steam exiting the geysers glowed in the afternoon sun.
 It was chilly outside, but the heat coming out of the ground kept us warm.
 Be careful when wandering around the edges of the bubbling pools.
-A few years ago, a couple tourists died after falling into the scalding liquid while taking a selfie.
+Several years ago, a couple tourists died after falling into the scalding liquid while taking a selfie.

 Our group arrived at our hostel for the night and put our stuff down in the shared dorm room.
 The view was amazing as we watched it change from sunlit hills to starry skies as the sun disappeared below the horizon.
 We had another delicious dinner with our group and shared some wine.
 The stars were amazing, so we made the freezing trek in our swimsuits to go to the hot springs.
 It was so relaxing to sit in the hot water while watching lightning in the distance.